neilkrupa/UNI-GroupProject-MoleQuest/README.md

 * Download and Install Visual Studio 2013.
 Make sure it is the 2013 version.
 It doesn't matter if you use Express or Professional
 * Download SFML (http://www.sfml-dev.org/files/SFML-2.2-windows-vc12-64-bit.zip)
 * Follow this tutorial to setup SFML and Visual Studio (http://www.sfml-dev.org/tutorials/2.2/start-vc.php)
+* Ignore the part about making the SFML libraries static
+* Remember to copy-paste sfml-graphics-d-2.dll sfml-system-d-2.dll sfml-window-d-2.dll into the folder where the .exe gets made by Visual Studio
 * Clone the source code of this repository
 * Open the MoleQuest.sln with Visual Studio